Showing posts with label Bollywood. Show all posts

 Multi-religious societies & Cinema

-I think that among all the different films made in different parts of the world, Bollywood and Indian cinema have touched on the issue of inter-religious issues many more times, compared to all other countries.
+I think that among all the different films made in different parts of the world, Bollywood and Indian cinema have touched on the issue of inter-religious connections many more times, compared to the rest of the world.
 May be it has something to do with the way Indians perceive themselves?

 In India 80% of the population is Hindu, though Hinduism can be interpreted very differently among different groups of people in different parts of India, and remaining 20% is composed of different religions.
 In US, about 75% of population is Christian (protestants and Catholics), while the remaining 25% belong to different religions, including those who do not believe in any religion.
 In UK about 70% of the population considers themselves as Christians.
 In Italy, 80% of the population identifies itself as Catholic.
 So more or less, all these countries have similar percentages of majority groups and minority groups.